Lucas-P-Souza/LoginBank/README.md

 #### Encryption Methods
         In the `insert_frame.py` file, users can choose between two encryption methods: Caesar cipher and Vigenère cipher, for encrypting passwords.
+If he chooses one, the other method must be commented as in the following examples.

         - Caesar Cipher:
 ~~~python